 Learning is both an individual and a cooperative experience.
 Asking for and giving help freely in appropriate settings helps you learn.
 However, you should present only YOUR work as your own.
-University rules and standards define and prohibit "academic misconduct" by all members of the academic community including students.
-You are asked and expected to be familiar with these standards and abide by them.
+University rules and standards define and prohibit "academic misconduct" by all academic community members, including students.
+You are asked and expected to be familiar with and abide by these standards.

 Academic Integrity is the cornerstone of higher education and is central to the ideals of this course and the university.
-Cheating is strictly prohibited and devalues the degree that you are working on.
-As a member of the NJIT community, it is your responsibility to protect your educational investment by knowing and following the academic code of integrity policy that is found at: http://www5.njit.edu/policies/sites/policies/files/academic-integrity-code.pdf.
+Cheating is strictly prohibited and devalues the degree to which you are working.
+As a member of the NJIT community, it is your responsibility to protect your educational investment by knowing and following the academic code of integrity policy that is found at http://www5.njit.edu/policies/sites/policies/files/academic-integrity-code.pdf.

-Please note that it is my professional obligation and responsibility to report any academic misconduct to the Dean of Students Office.
-Any student found in violation of the code by cheating, plagiarizing or using any online software inappropriately will result in disciplinary action.
-This may include a failing grade of F, and/or suspension or dismissal from the university.
-If you have any questions about the code of Academic Integrity, please contact the Dean of Students Office at dos@njit.edu
+Please note that my professional obligation and responsibility is to report any academic misconduct to the Dean of Students Office.
+Any student found in violation of the code by cheating, plagiarizing, or using any online software inappropriately will result in disciplinary action.
+This may include a failing grade of F and/or suspension or dismissal from the university.
+If you have any questions about the Code of Academic Integrity, please contact the Dean of Students Office at dos@njit.edu